jadonk/newsletter/2018-12/index.md

 # Be sure to use links that start with beagleboard.org/discuss.
 You can grab the links from there.
 #
 topics:
- - title: Wanted, Ideas for Google Summer of Code 2019
+ - title: Wanted Ideas for Google Summer of Code 2019
    link: https://beagleboard.org/discuss?place=msg%2Fbeagleboard%2Fo-hFtWPUPeM%2FaiC1hDPnBQAJ
    body: BeagleBoard.org® is looking for mentors and project ideas for Google Summer of Code 2019,  Join us!
  - title: How to use Reserved Memory in Device Tree